verana-labs/decentralized-trust-spec/spec.md

 - [DTUA-REQ-1] A [[ref: DTUA]] MUST be identified by a [[:ref DID]].
 The [[:ref DID]] of a [[ref: DTUA]] MUST resolve to a [[ref: DID Document]].
 - [DTUA-REQ-2] A [[ref: DTUA]] DID Document MUST present a DTS Service Essential Credential that conforms to [DT-EC-ORGANIZATION].
 - [DTUA-REQ-3] A [[ref: DTUA]] DID Document MUST present a DTS Service Essential Credential that conforms to [DT-EC-USER-AGENT].
-- [DTUA-REQ-4] A compliant [[ref: DTUA]] MUST dereference all service credentials, User Agent credentials, DID Documents, verify DTS Json Schema Credentials, Json Schema hashes, use the Public Trust Registry API,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.
+- [DTUA-REQ-4] A compliant [[ref: DTUA]] MUST dereference all service credentials, User Agent credentials, DID Documents, verify DTS Json Schema Credentials, Json Schema hashes, use the Decentralized Trust Registry API,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.

 ::: note
 In other words, a to be a DTUA, a User Agent MUST identify itself to the other end by sharing its DID, and the other end MUST verify it complies with [DTUA-REQ]